 The teacher pulls aside their most difficult student for a private meeting.
 Sometimes it’s a lecture.
 Sometimes it’s a pep-talk.
 Sometimes it’s to threaten or praise or question like a trial lawyer.
 But in every case, the teacher is trying to convince the student to behave.
 For teachers, it’s not just what you say, it’s how you say it.
 Credit: Alison Yin for EdSource Today Denisia Wash, a kindergarten teacher in Berkeley, didn’t want to use a sugary voice when she talked to her 5-year-old students – they weren’t babies and that voice wasn’t actually effective, she said.

 But if a classroom is consistently out of control, that will have a negative impact on student learning outcomes and the stress level of the teacher.
 There is a way for teachers to take control up front: by setting clear classroom expectations.
 According to ASCD, setting clearly defined parameters for classroom behaviors accounts for 25% of the factors that affect classroom discipline.
+Defining and communicating classroom expectations will help students develop mature social skills, learn more, and will create an overall classroom atmosphere that’s welcoming and safe for everyone.
 5 Tips for Creating Real Rapport With Your Students.
 As a special education teacher, I often have the opportunity to work with students who many of my colleagues find...let's say, difficult to work with.

 For more stories, click here.
 Of all the problems facing public schools, one that has stumped educators for years is how to get kids to show up.
 Truancy, or chronic absenteeism, can be a particular problem in low-income areas.
 State research shows attendance is tied to achievement.
+Kids who miss more than six days of school during the year tend to see their academic performance slip.
 Classroom Behavior Management Site.
 Safe harbor for 'Captains of the Classroom' Click the ship's wheel for a welcome message from Dr.